Question: Which Downtube bike should I buy?

 A Yes.
 Scott Holmen was kind enough to post pictures

 on how to pack a folding bike in a regulation sized Samsonite Oyster case.
+We also sell folding bike soft suitcases which are slightly oversized, however they are perfect because you can push the corners in to make it look smaller.

 Q I lost my instructions.
 Can I get another copy?